munin-monitoring/munin/doc/plugin/env.rst

   Defines if the master is able to understand the ``multigraph`` keyword.

 .. csv-table:: Values
 	:header: "Value", "Description"

-  0, "Master does not understand the ``multigraph`` keyword".
+	"0", "Master does not understand the ``multigraph`` keyword."
-  1, "Master does understand the ``multigraph`` keyword".
+	"1", "Master does understand the ``multigraph`` keyword."

 ``MUNIN_PLUGSTATE``
   Defines the directory that a plugin must use if it wants to store